JakubGrobelny/winterbird-VM/README.md

                         stderr if Y == 1
     argcg    X     - sets X to the value indicating number of command line arguments argvg    X Y   - sets X to Y-th command line argument pointer

+    syscall  X     - calls a C function registered in VM with index X dupl     X     - copies X bytes from the top of the stack and pushes them to the stack

 No size: